learn-academy-2023-charlie/week-3-assessment-Romoramel/interview-questions.md

 Your answer: react is a way to display your code thorugh a web page

-Researched answer: A React UI component library is a tool or software system that comes with ready-to-use components to use in React-based applications and sites
+Researched answer: react is a tool that comes ready to use with components to use in react-based apps

 4. What is the difference between state values and props in React?

-Your answer: i am not too sure?
+Your answer: state is controled by the components themselves while props are external and control by rendered components

-Researched answer: The key difference between props and state is that state is internal and controlled by the component itself while props are external and controlled by whatever renders the component.
+Researched answer: state is a built-in React object that is used to store data or information about the component and props in react are a type of object where the value is stored

 5. What is the DOM?